 To view Prof. Elshorbagy's Teaching Philosophy, click here

-- Hydroinformatics: use of soft-computing techniques (e.g., ANNs, GP, wavelet analysis) for environmental modeling & prediction;
+Hydroinformatics: use of machine learning (ML) techniques (e.g., ANNs, GP, wavelet analysis) for environmental modeling & prediction;

 |